wherrera10/BasedDumps.jl/README.md

 ###  textdump(txt, base; offset = 0, len = -1)

-    This method id the same as the former one but dumps only to stdout.
+    This method is the same as the previous method of that name, but dumps only to stdout.